padobrik/kidney-pathology-classification/README.md

 # Classification model for kidney pathology
-Experimenting with the quality of classification of the kidney pathology according in case of different activation functions
+Experimenting with the quality of classification of the kidney pathology in case of different activation functions

 *Accepted to publication in "Studies in Computational Intelligence" by Springer Nature*